ExeterCodeClub/Support/timelapse/task1.md

 Try copying the above code into a new file, then run that file.

 Notice that 'calling functions' is the first output.
-This is because a function definition doesn't do anything on its own, the funciton must be 'called', which is what happens in the lines below. `print` is an example of a function, which does nothing on its own, while `print(argument)` is a function call, that will do something with the input.
+This is because a function definition doesn't do anything on its own, the funciton must be 'called', which is what happens in the lines below `print('calling functions')`.
+By now you are familiar with the `print` function definition, and they do nothing on their own (try typing `print` into a python terminal).
+However `print(argument)` is an example of a function call, and they do something with the input.
 So the python notation to call a function is to add `()` to the end of the function name, with the required arguments inside the brackets.